It's Galileo Groundhog Day! You can keep asking the same question, but it won't change the answer

 Punxsutawney Phil, where will Brexit leave UK space?

 As the imagined strains of Sonny and Cher’s hit "I Got You, Babe"* died down, the UK Parliament’s Exiting the European Union Committee spent a chunk of yesterday morning asking the UK space industry the same old questions.

 Patrick Norris of UK Space, Colin Paynter of Airbus and Dr Belddyn Bowen of the University of Leicester were on hand as witnesses yesterday to deal with the latest round of enquiries from UK politicos regarding the potential loss of Galileo work and potential home-grown alternatives.

 Blighty: If EU won't let us play at Galileo, we're going home and taking encryption tech with usREAD MORE

-Without question, work being done on the Galileo positioning satellite work is leaving the UK, with Airbus confirming that its most recent bid for contracts on 24 April was predicated on work happening in France and Germany.
+Without question, work being done on the Galileo positioning satellite system is leaving the UK, with Airbus confirming that its most recent bid for contracts on 24 April was predicated on work happening in France and Germany.

 Unless compromise can be reached, that process will continue for EU-funded projects.